stat545ubc-2021/lmPlot/README.md

 ## Installation

+lmPlot is not yet on CRAN.
 You can install the development version from [GitHub](https://github.com/) with:

 ``` r